 It is the custodial parent’s duty to take care of the children’s health, happiness, and wellbeing.
 It is the non-custodial parent’s duty to pay money to the custodial parent.
 A child support order makes the non-custodial parent legally obligated to pay the custodial parent for the care and wellbeing of minor shared children.
 The child support responsibility will continue until the children turn 18, or until the child graduates from high school (sometimes longer for children with disabilities).

-How Do the Courts Calculate Child Support?
+How Do the Courts in Fort Mill Calculate Child Support?

 The goal of a child support arrangement is to make sure the children receive the money they need for food, education, health, and happiness.
 The courts will strive to create an agreement that allows the children of the marriage to enjoy the same standards of living they had when their parents were married.
 The courts will analyze both parents’ gross income, the number of children, custody arrangement, alimony, children’s medical expenses, amount of monthly child care, and other factors to calculate an appropriate child support payment amount.